Transitioning from Grade 9 to Grade 10

-All grade 9 students registered with the CBE are assigned to a high school in their catchment.
-You can find your designated high school using the linked page: https://cbe.ab.ca/schools/find-a-school/Pages/default.aspx.
+All grade 9 students registered with the CBE are assigned to a high school in their catchment area.
+You can find your designated high school using the linked page on the right hand side.
 Additionally, the Calgary Board of Education offers a variety of specialized high school programs such as International Baccalaurete, French Immersion and Advanced Placement.
 We recommend students visit high school open houses to learn about the programs.
-High school open houses are typically held mid-to-late fall.
+High school open houses are typically held mid-to-late fall (scroll to bottom of the page for specific details).
 Contact the school(s) in which you are interested directly for details.

 Students who are interested in attending CBe-learn for grades 10-12 must first register with their designated high school.
 At the time of registration they can advise their Student Services Department that they would like to apply to transfer to CBe-learn.
 It is important to note that students attending CBe-learn Junior High need to follow this process, also.
 Students in our Junior High program are not automatically enrolled in our Senior High School program.

 Students who have been accepted for Transfer to CBe-learn for High School will be notified and provided details on how to register for classes.
 CBe-learn registers students in courses on a semester-by-semester basis rather than doing a full year timetable.
 Registrations are coordinated by our Student Services team.

 School Selection Deadline

 Students must decide on their high school by March 15.
 To be considered for a seat in the fall, families must get a transfer form from their designated high school and take it to their desired high school by March 15.